freecoderzhaoshuai/mc-docs.zh-cn/articles/virtual-machines/image-version-vm-cli.md

 > [!NOTE]
 > You need to wait for the image version to completely finish being built and replicated before you can use the same managed image to create another image version.
 >
-> You can also store your image in Premiun storage by a adding `--storage-account-type  premium_lrs`, or locally Redundant Storage by adding `--storage-account-type  standard_lrs` when you create the image version.
+> You can also store your image in Premium storage by adding `--storage-account-type  premium_lrs`, or locally Redundant Storage by adding `--storage-account-type  standard_lrs` when you create the image version.
 >

 <!--CORRECT ON or locally Redundant Storage by adding `--storage-account-type  standard_lrs`-->